thanhnvht/JVM-Simulator/README.md

 * Advanced OO operations

 ## Motivation
 This project aims were to visualise the JVM components in order to more easily teach the JVM's functionality.
 Most information regarding the JVM is only in text format.
-Hence, by varying the types of information regarding the JVM, prospective JVM learneres have more resources to learn from.
+Hence, by varying the types of information regarding the JVM, prospective JVM learners have more resources to learn from.

 ## Installation
 To install, go to *Realeses*, download the latest version, then run the .jar file